logo

 Bob Rasmus

-Thank you, Satya.
-And thank you to everyone for your time and interest in ARC.
+Thank you, Saatchi, and thank you to everyone for your time and interest in AHRQ.
 As I mentioned, I really like where we are today as a company.
-We have successfully transformed the foundational PAC business.
-And I think that turnaround is evident in our full year 2024 and fourth quarter 2024 financial results.
+We have successfully transformed the foundational PAC business, and I think that turnaround is evident in our full year 2024 and fourth quarter 2024 financial results.
 As I mentioned, I also feel there's still room to further optimize the PAC business going forward.
-In addition, we are eminently poised to begin full-scale commercial production of our granular activated carbon products.
-So we look forward to providing that milestone update shortly.
-And look forward to talking with you all soon.
+In addition, we are imminently poised to begin full-scale commercial production of our granular activated carbon product, so we look forward to providing that milestone update shortly and look forward to talking with you all soon.

 Disclaimer